MakeSchool-Tutorials/Bowling-Unity-VR/P00-Intro-Setup/content.md

 > [action]
 >
 Go to the [Sketchup 3D Warehouse](https://3dwarehouse.sketchup.com/model.html?id=9ad3782c82b1e1ba70d6f696167a3190) to get a free bowling pin model.
+>
+Unity supports Collada files, so click the red Download button and save the Collada file to your computer.
+Then extract the zip file somewhere so you can find model.

 This link has a bowling pin with 80 polygons.
 Always mind a higher number of polygons means more complex, which is more expensive to render.

 ![Bowling Pin Download](assets/pin_sketchup.png)

-> [action]
->
-Unity supports Collada files, so click the red Download button and save the Collada file to your computer.
-Then extract the zip file somewhere so you can find model.

 # Create a project